renetik/renetik-ios-layout/README.md

 Open and clear mind.

 ## Installation
-You can instal using swift package manager for now.
+You can install using swift package manager for now.

 ## Author
 Renetik, [Website](https://rene-dohan.github.io)